cloudfoundry/cf-acceptance-tests/README.md

 ./bin/test routing -v
 ```

-Most of these flags and options can also be passed to the `bin/test_default` script as well.
+Most of these flags and options can also be passed to the `bin/test_default` and `bin/diego_test_default` scripts as well.

 ## Explanation of Test Suites